PurpleCatGirl/SB-ATS/README.md

 Basically we're intercepting the audio output from the ATS-Mini at the built-in headphone jack, then re-routing it through some extra components.
 This results in additional noise and degraded audio quality, which is kind of the point.

-Our original plan was to incorporate an 'echo box' based on Frank Sumption's design, but we were unable to find enough detailed information regarding how that part of Frank's Boxes was actually deisgned or constructed.
+Our original plan was to incorporate an 'echo box' based on Frank Sumption's design, but we were unable to find enough detailed information regarding how that part of Frank's Boxes were actually deisgned or constructed.
 After a few design attempts were stymied we opted for a second-best design.

 The electret mic module is installed in its own isolated (and marginally sound-proofed) space within the SB-ATS enclosure.
 Its purpose is not to capture traditional audio (as in, it's not there to detect vibrations of the ambient air), but rather it's there to offer an additional path for potential communications - either by vibrating the mic's diaphragm, or directly manipulating the EM fields around it.